TerryJHarrison/merkle-express/SECURITY.md

 You can email tjharrisonjr@gmail with any security enhancements or concerns.
 Expect a response back within a week, any bugs will gladly be addressed.

-I do not have the funds to offer a bug bounty unfortuneately but will happily give credit for any identified bugs and/or accepted fixes.
+I do not have the funds to offer a meaningful bug bounty but will happily give credit for any identified bugs and/or accepted fixes.